 As stated above, treatment depends upon whether the culprit is allergic or non-allergic rhinitis.
 Rhinitis is just a medical term for “runny nose” or “inflammation of the nose”.

 Conventional practitioners will likely prescribe or recommend use of antihistamine medications if you have allergic rhinitis.
 Antihistamines relieve symptoms but can make you drowsy.
-Natural health practitioners recommend supplements that relieve symptoms and medicate the underlying dysfunction.
 Other weather-related health concerns are treated by conventional and alternative practitioners based upon your needs.